pnwairfire/bluesky/README.md

 Notice:
  - The 'raw' input under processing isn't purely raw, as the fire has been assigned an id ("4b94a511").
 This is the one auto-generated field that you will find under 'processing' > 'parsed_input'.
 If the fire object already contains an id, it will be used, in which case the raw fire input is in fact exactly what the user input.
- - The 'area' and 'timezone' keys are initially defined at the top level, but, after ingestion, are under the 'location' object.
+ - The 'area' and 'utc_offset' keys are initially defined at the top level, but, after ingestion, are under the 'location' object.
 Similarly, 'name' gets moved under 'event_of' (since names apply to fire events, not to fire locations).
  - The 'event_id' key gets moved under 'event_of' and is renamed 'id'.

 ###### Example 2